MaghanDas/elte_cs/README.md

 # elte_cs
-I study bachelor's in computer science in Eotvos Lorand University, Budapest Hungary.
-I will share the learning here .
+I am a Computer Science Student at Eotvos Lorand University in Budapest, Hungary.
+I will share my learning here.
+You can also find individual courses' repos on my GitHub.